a-ast/itinerary/akeneo/akeneo-architecture.md

 ## Intro

-Product Information Management (PIM) systems are a class of software that enables the management and maintenance of product data.
+Many companies have experienced problems with managing their product catalogs in Excel spreadsheets and replaced them with Product Information Management (PIM) systems.

+PIM allows to centralize and improve product data and significantly simplifies product management and maintenance.

+One of the leading enterprise PIM solutions is Akeneo PIM - a web-based open source software platform.
-Akeneo PIM is one of the leading open source enterprise solutions which helps companies to centralize their product information to enrich, translate and export it to multiple channels.
+Akeneo has fancy and friendly UI and plenty of features that enable companies to import, enrich, translate and distribute product inventories to multiple channels.

-Akeneo is a web-based software platform that has user friendly UI and plenty of features.
 However, PIM is most effective when fully customized and tailored to company specific needs.
-Fortunately for software developers, Akeneo is based on Symfony framework and inherits its powerful modularity and high flexibility.
+Fortunately for us, software developers, Akeneo is based on Symfony framework and inherits its powerful modularity and high flexibility.
+?It allows to implement ...

 ## Architecture